jsecurity101/jekyll-uno/_posts/2019-01-17-IOC-differences-between-Kerberoasting-and-AsRep-Roasting.markdown

 ---
 **Background**:
 ---
 Hello everyone!
 Thank you for tuning in.
-I was running a Kerberoast and AS-REP Roasting attack's on my Detection Lab, and noticed some really cool IOC (Indicator of Compromise) differences between the two.
+I was running some Kerberoast and AS-REP Roasting attack techniques on my Detection Lab, and noticed some really cool IOC (Indicator of Compromise) differences between the two.
 Before we get started though I want to explain these two attacks.
 Alot of people categories these attacks as the same, but they are two pretty different attacks.
 So lets break it down.

 **Kerberoasting:**